UK-Export-Finance/dtfs2/README.md

 After the restart, newly submitted deals will work.

 After this, worth wiping the `durable-functions-log` collection so that there are no dead documents in the collection.

-### Deploying to demo

-To deploy to the demo environment, run the `update-demo.sh` script in `.github/workflows` directory.
-This will take the latest code in the development environment and deploy to demo.

-The latest deployed commit can be checked by looking at the test/dev branch, or visiting the healthcheck endpoint.
-E.g: https://tfs-demo-fd.azurefd.net/healthcheck

-### Deploying to staging

-To deploy to the staging environment, run the `update-staging.sh` script in `.github/workflows` directory.
-This will take the latest code in the test environment and deploy to staging.

-The latest deployed commit can be checked by looking at the test/dev branch, or visiting the healthcheck endpoint.
-E.g: https://tfs-staging-fd.azurefd.net/healthcheck

-### Deploying to prod

-To deploy to the demo environment, run the `update-prod.sh` script in `.github/workflows` directory.
-This will take the latest code in the staging environment and deploy to prod.

-The latest deployed commit can be checked by looking at the test/dev branch, or visiting the healthcheck endpoint.
-E.g: https://tfs-prod-fd.azurefd.net/healthcheck

 ## Updating/refreshing the database with mock data